lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-linux.md

 ### Dotnet Core requirements

-The agent is build using dotnet core 3.1.
-Ensure the distribution you are using is supported See the [Microsoft guide for supported operating systems for dotnet core 3.1](https://github.com/dotnet/core/blob/main/release-notes/3.1/3.1-supported-os.md) for more information.
+The agent is build using Microsoft dotnet 6.0.
+Ensure the distribution you are using is supported See the [Microsoft guide for supported operating systems for dotnet 6.0](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md) for more information.

 While you do not need to install the dotnet package itself, as the agent contains all the dotnet components it needs to run, there are certain dependencies required by dotnet, that if are not present, will prevent the agent from running.
-If you run into this issue, you may wish to install the dotnet 3.1 package to automatically obtain the dependencies, or [review the list of dependencies](https://docs.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual) that dotnet requires, and install these yourself.
+If you run into this issue, you may wish to install the dotnet 6.0 package to automatically obtain the dependencies, or [review the list of dependencies](https://docs.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual) that dotnet requires, and install these yourself.

 ## Agent installation